jgdigitaljedi/dots/README.md

 npm start
 ```

-I have this set up where the faster the speed the greater the point value AND the smaller the the dot the greater the point value.
-In other words, small dots on fast speeds are worth quite a bit!
+## The Game

+- use the start button to start and pause the game
+- click the dots to get points
+  - the faster the speed, the higher the points
+  - the smaller the dot, the higher the points
+- dots are color coded by their size which also means by their point value